 Although the number of professional tournaments in New Zealand decreased in 2013 due to lack of sponsorship opportunities, events for local players have increased to 450 events, many of these being regional and club based.
 Our smaller island nations have also been active in hosting events with the Cook Island Open in Rarotonga, New Caledonia hosting their annual BCI International in Noumea and Fiji Squash hosting the Fiji P Meghiji Squash Revival Tournament.
 Squash Fiji are working hard to re-ignite the sport in their country and with secured sponsorship for next year's event they are well on their way to succeeding this.

-Masters Squash throughout the region is very active and draws large numbers to the various Masters events especially in Australia and New Zealand.
-The Oceania Masters Championships is held annually and attracts players from across the Region.
-In late 2012 the Cook Islands successfully hosted the 19th Oceania Masters Championships and Norfolk Island will be hosting the 2013 Masters Championships in September.
+Masters Squash throughout the region has been very active with good entries in events especially in Australia and New Zealand.
+In late 2012 the Cook Islands successfully hosted the 19th Oceania Masters Championships and in September Norfolk Island has hosted the 2013 Masters event.

-The Pacific Games and Mini Games are important to the ongoing development of our sport in this Region, and the bi-annual Oceania Championships are held in conjunction with the Games.
-It is unfortunate that squash will not be on the Pacific Mini Games Program in 2013 as the event is being held in Wallis & Futuna where there are no squash facilities.
-However, the Oceania Championships will be hosted by Norfolk Island as a stand-alone event in early October where member countries will be vying for Team and Individual Championship Trophies.
+The Pacific Games and Mini Games are essential to the ongoing development of our sport in this Region, so the bi-annual Oceania Championships are held in conjunction with the Games.
+It is unfortunate that squash was not on the Pacific Mini Games Program in 2013 as the event was being held in Wallis & Futuna where there are no squash facilities.
+However, the Oceania Championships is being hosted by Norfolk Island as a stand-alone event in early October where member countries will be vying for Team and Individual Championship Trophies.
+Our thanks to Norfolk Island and Mal Tarrant for hosting this important event.

 The 2015 Pacific Games will be held in Papua New Guinea where squash is one of the core sports.
 Planning is well underway for a new facility with 6 glass-backed courts of which 3 have movable walls to incorporate 2 doubles courts.
 The OSF is working closely with the PNG Organising Committee to ensure the facilities will be to international standards.
+The 2018 Commonwealth Games will be hosted on the Gold Coast in sunny Queensland and we look forward to a large contingent of Oceania countries competing.
+A strong representation at the 2014 Glasgow Commonwealth Games is anticipated.